Neelraj-Reddy/MC-4/README.md

 - **February 3, 2024**: Initial preprocessing and selection of YOLOv8 as the base model.
 - **February 4, 2024**: First experimental run using pretrained YOLOv8 (without fine-tuning).
 Overall Accuracy attained - 85 %.
 - **February 8, 2024**: Creation of GitHub repository for project updates.
-- **Feb 9 2024** : Exploring CNN-based feature extraction to overcome alignment difference between template and defect images (Data Preprocessing).
+- **February 9, 2024**: Exploring CNN-based feature extraction to overcome alignment difference between template and defect images (Data Preprocessing).
+- **February 10, 2024**: Exploring more on Feature extraction techniques.

 ## Methodology
 Initial Approach - We are using the YOLOv8 object detection model for defect detection in PCBs.
 The model is pretrained on a large dataset and then fine-tuned on our specific dataset for improved accuracy.